-Noninterest Income (\$ in Thousan nds)
+Noninterest Income (\$ in Thousands)

-Year Ended December 31, 2021 2020 2019
+Year Ended December 31, 2022 2021 2020

-Net Fee Income \$ 152,913 \$ 141,190 \$ 108,708
+Net Fee Income \$ 158,093 \$ 152,913 \$ 141,190

-Patronage Income 129,176 109,098 91,428
+Patronage Income 151,263 129,176 109,098

-Prepayment Income 78,928 75,786 17,221
+Prepayment Income 9,010 78,928 75,786

-Losses on Early
+Gains (Losses) on Early

-Extinguishments of Debt (126,078) (78,653) (16,619)
+Extinguishments of Debt 1,058 (126,078) (78,653)

-(Losses) Gains on Sales of
+Gains (Losses) on Sales of

-Investment Securities (36,531) 20 892
+Investment Securities 1,449 (36,531) 20

 Gains on Interest Rate Swaps and

-Other Derivatives 16,068 19,358 14,046
+Other Derivatives 21,172 16,068 19,358

-Return of Excess Insurance Funds - 12,617 13,789

-Other, Net (15,730) 2,420 (8,552)
+Other, Net 23,966 (15,730) 15,037

-Total Noninterest Income \$ 198,746 \$ 281,836 \$ 220,913
+Total Noninterest Income \$ 366,011 \$ 198,746 \$ 281,836

-Noninterest income is primarily composed of fee income, patronage income, loan prepayment income and miscellaneous gains and losses, offset by losses on early extinguishments of debt.
+Noninterest income is primarily composed of fee income, patronage income, loan prepayment income, gains and losses on early extinguishments of debt and miscellaneous gains and losses.

-Total noninterest income decreased in 2021 to \$198.7 million, or by 29 percent, from \$281.8 million in 2020.
-The decrease in noninterest income resulted primarily from higher losses on early extinguishments of debt and losses on sales of investment securities.
-Noninterest income for 2021 also included an expense relating to litigation that was settled in January 2022.
+Total noninterest income increased in 2022 to \$366.0 million, or by 84 percent, from \$198.7 million in 2021.
+The increase in noninterest income resulted primarily from lower losses on early extinguishments of debt, net of prepayment income, higher patronage income, and lower losses on sales of investment securities.
+Noninterest income in the 2021 period also included an expense relating to litigation that was settled in January 2022.
 See Note 15 to the accompanying consolidated financial statements.
-Noninterest income in 2020 included a return of excess insurance funds from the Farm Credit System Insurance Corporation (Insurance Corporation) related to the Farm Credit Insurance Fund (Insurance Fund).
-These decreases in noninterest income during 2021 were partially offset by increases in patronage income and net fee income.

-Our net fee income, which includes arrangement fees and unused commitment fees, among others, increased to \$152.9 million in 2021 compared to \$141.2 million in 2020 primarily due to a higher level of transaction-related lending fees in our Agribusiness operating segment.
+Our net fee income, which includes arrangement fees and unused commitment fees, among others, increased to \$158.1 million in 2022 compared to \$152.9 million in 2021 primarily due to a higher level of transaction-related lending fees in our Rural Infrastructure operating segment.

-Patronage income, which represents patronage received from other System institutions for loans we sold to them, increased to \$129.2 million in 2021 compared to \$109.1 million in 2020.
+Patronage income, which represents patronage received from other System institutions for loans we sold to them, increased to \$151.3 million in 2022 compared to \$129.2 million in 2021.
 This increase reflects greater levels of loans sold to affiliated Associations and other System institutions as well as higher levels of patronage received from certain of these System institutions.

-Prepayment income increased slightly to \$78.9 million in 2021 from \$75.8 million in 2020.
-Losses on early extinguishments of Systemwide Debt Securities and Rural Utilities Service (RUS) bonds were \$126.1 million in 2021 compared to \$78.7 million in 2020.
-During 2021, we extinguished \$1.001 billion of Systemwide Debt Securities compared to \$1.261 billion in 2020.
-We also extinguished \$259.7 million of RUS bonds during 2021 compared to none in 2020.
+Prepayment income decreased to \$9.0 million in 2022 from \$78.9 million in 2021 due to a lower level of customer refinancing activity and prepayment fees driven by the rising interest rate environment.
+Gains on early extinguishments of Systemwide Debt Securities and Rural Utilities Service (RUS) bonds were \$1.1 million in 2022 compared to losses of

+\$126.1 million in 2021.
+During 2022, we extinguished \$3.989 billion of Systemwide Debt Securities compared to \$1.001 billion in 2021.
+We did not extinguish any RUS bonds during 2022 compared to \$259.7 million in 2021.
 It is our general practice to extinguish debt to offset the current and prospective impact of prepayments in our loan and investment portfolios.
-In 2021, we took advantage of market opportunities to buy back higher-cost debt, which will reduce our interest expense in future periods.
-As a result, losses on early extinguishments of debt substantially exceeded prepayment income.
+In 2021, we took advantage of market opportunities to buy back higher-cost debt at losses which exceeded prepayment income.

+During 2022, we sold investment securities for total proceeds of \$513.5 million resulting in gains totaling \$1.4 million.
+The investment sales in 2022 were primarily to take advantage of favorable market conditions and for administrative reasons.
 During 2021, we sold investment securities for total proceeds of \$4.0 billion resulting in losses totaling \$36.5 million.
-The investment sales in 2021 were primarily to rebalance the investment portfolio to take advantage of market opportunities to sell lower yielding investments and replace them with higher yielding investments, which will increase our interest income in future periods, and to efficiently manage our tax obligations.
-In 2020, we sold investment securities for total proceeds of \$3.5 billion which approximated their total book value.
-In 2019, sales of investment securities resulted in gains totaling \$0.9 million.
-The sale of investment securities is discussed in "Liquidity and Capital Resources" beginning on page 62.
+The investment sales in 2021 were primarily to rebalance the investment portfolio to take advantage of market opportunities to sell lower yielding investments and replace them with higher yielding investments to increase our interest income in future periods and efficiently manage our tax obligations.
+The sale of investment securities is discussed in "Liquidity and Capital Resources" beginning on page 66.

-Gains on interest rate swaps and other derivatives decreased to \$16.1 million in 2021 compared to \$19.4 million in 2020 due to lower customer derivative transaction activity and related income.
+Gains on interest rate swaps and other derivatives increased to \$21.2 million in 2022 compared to \$16.1 million in 2021 due to higher customer derivative transaction activity and related income.